 Breeders’ Cup Horse Race

-Begun in 1984, the Breeders’ Cup was intended to be horse racing’s answer to other culminating events, such as the Super Bowl in football or the World Series in baseball.
-It was created at a time when the sport had hit a kind of lull in terms of popularity and brand awareness.
-Although many had doubts about the event at first, it didn’t take long for it to become a massive success, drawing both diehard horse racing fans and casual onlookers.
+Launched in 1984, the Breeders' Cup was intended to serve as horse racing's answer to other major closing events, such as football's Super Bowl and baseball's World Series.
+It debuted at a time when the sport seemed to be struggling with declining popularity and brand identity.
+At first, many people doubted the event's potential, but it quickly became a huge success, generating excitement among both the most avid horse racing fans and casual bettors.

-After being held on a single day for the first quarter-century or so of its existence, the Breeders’ Cup now spreads over two days.
-The host tracks change from year to year, and there have been specific races that have come and gone in its history.
+For the first 25 years or so of its existence, the Breeders' Cup was a one-day event.
+It is now a two-day event.
+The hosts vary from year to year.
+There have been specific races that have come and gone (and sometimes come back) in its history.

 The History of the Breeders’ Cup

-John R. Gaines, known as a success in the pet food industry but also a Thoroughbred owner and breeder, first proposed the event at a 1982 awards luncheon featuring other industry titans.
-The first Breeders’ Cup was held in 1984 at Hollywood Park in California.
-There were only seven Grade 1 championships held in that initial event, but the crowds and betting handle were both impressive.
+John R. Gaines, known for his success in the pet food industry but also as a Thoroughbred owner and breeder, first conceived the idea for the event at a 1982 awards luncheon where he rubbed elbows with other industry titans.
+The first Breeders' Cup was held in 1984 at Hollywood Park in California.
+That inaugural event featured only seven Grade 1 championships, but the crowds and wagering that day were impressive.

 How the Breeders are Involved